Top 10 Husker Du Songs

-In the annals of ’80s American punk rock, Husker Du remain something of a mind-boggling phenomenon.
-These three Midwestern everymen tried on every hat in the underground department — from art rock to blinding hardcore — and after falling into their own singular sound, they somehow caught the attention of the major labels in a pre-Nirvana world.
-Next week, Huskers drummer Grant Hart’s releases ‘The Argument,’ his first solo album in 10 years, and to commemorate this event — and perhaps spark an argument or two of our own — we’ve put together this list of the 10 Best Husker Du Songs.
+Rising out of ’80s American post-punk, Husker Du remain something of a mind-boggling phenomenon.
+These three Midwestern everymen tried on every hat in the underground department — from art rock to blinding hardcore — and after falling into their own singular sound.
+Then they somehow caught the attention of the major labels in a pre-Nirvana world.
+Through all of those ups and downs, they put out some of the era’s most memorable music.
+Here’s a list of the 10 Best Husker Du Songs.

 ‘Turn It Around’

-One of the bright spots from the band’s otherwise shoddy final studio release, ‘Turn it Around’ is a quintessential example of the pop songcraft guitarist and lead vocalist Bob Mould is capable of.
+A highlight from the band’s final studio release, “Turn it Around” is a quintessential example of guitarist and vocalist Bob Mould’s pop songcraft.
 It’s simultaneously dreamy, crunchy and chiming — perfect, in other words.

 ‘Pink Turns to Blue’

 When Husker Du dropped a double-LP concept album in the summer of 1984, the punk community was utterly confused.
-Concepts?
-Double LPs?
-Isn’t this the stuff punk rock was against?
-In an interview with Forced Exposure magazine, Misfits vocalist Glenn Danzig reacted to the album by asking, “What the hell is this?
-Crosby, Stills & Nash?”
-Those who could keep an open mind found the record to be an absolutely stunning statement — one that would take the band out of the confining punk ghetto.
-‘Pink Turns to Blue,’ No. 9 on our list of the Best Husker Du Songs, is one of the most melancholy tracks — a morose yet sonically sharp tale of finding a loved one dead of an overdose.
+Isn’t this the stuff they were against?
+Those who kept an open mind, however, found Zen Arcade to be an absolutely stunning statement — one that would take the band out of the confining punk ghetto.
+The No. 9 on our list of the Best Husker Du Songs is one of the most melancholy tracks, a morose yet sonically sharp tale of finding a loved one dead of an overdose.

 ‘Do You Remember’

-When the band’s debut full-length was re-issued on CD back in ’93, this was one of the bonus tracks tacked onto the end.
-‘Do You Remember’ is a basement recording from early in their career and is the most obvious Ramones bite in their repertoire.
+When the band’s full-length debut was re-issued on compact disc back in ’93, this was one of the bonus tracks tacked onto the end.
+“Do You Remember” is a basement recording from early in Husker Du’s career, and it serves as the most obvious Ramones bite in their repertoire.
 It’s also a kick-ass tune.

 ‘Everything Falls Apart’

-Released in the Fall of 1983, the eight-song ‘Metal Circus’ 12-inch EP is considered by many to be the platter where the Huskers finally came into their own.
-Gone were the goony 30-second hardcore songs, and in their place came crisp, hook-laden tracks whose power no one could deny.
-‘Real World’ opens the album, and lyrically, it plays like a retort to the more politically motivated punk bands of the time.
+Released in the fall of 1983, this eight-song EP is the moment when Husker Du finally came into their own.
+Gone were the goony 30-second hardcore songs, and in their place crisp, hook-laden tracks whose power no one could deny.
+Lyrically, this opening track plays like a retort to the more politically motivated punk bands of the time.
 Musically, it’s simply blistering.

 ‘Hate Paper Doll’

-This track from the band’s final album for the revolutionary indie label SST Records plays like a covert homage to the British Invasion sound of the ’60s.
+“Hate Paper Doll,” from their final album for the revolutionary indie label SST Records, plays like a covert homage to the British Invasion sound of the ’60s.
 Since Mould talked in interviews around this time about his love for the Dave Clark Five, it makes sense.

-This title track from the band’s second 7-inch EP was a sure indication of where they would be heading in the coming years.
-Here, they stumble upon their signature sound, combining the earnest squall of the nascent American hardcore scene with their own songwriting style.
-It was released, appropriately enough, on New Alliance Records, the vanity label of another group of unique ’80s-era American punk pioneers, the Minutemen.
+This title track from the band’s second EP was a sure indication of where they would be heading in the coming years.
+Here, Husker Du establish a signature sound, combining the earnest squall of the nascent American hardcore scene with their own songwriting style.
+It was released, appropriately enough, on New Alliance Records – the vanity label of another group of unique ’80s-era American punk pioneers, the Minutemen.

 ‘Don’t Want to Know If You Are Lonely’

-The “breakout’ track from the Huskers’ major-label debut was everything it should have been: a driving, hooky-as-hell, heartfelt tune.
-It’s the ultimate kiss-off song for a relationship gone sour.
+The breakout, Grant Hart-written track from Husker Du’s major-label debut was everything it should have been: a driving, hooky-as-hell, heartfelt tune.
+“Don’t Want to Know If You Are Lonely” is the ultimate kiss-off song for a relationship gone sour.

 ‘It’s Not Funny Anymore’

-Topping our list of the 10 Best Husker Du Songs, ‘It’s Not Funny Anymore’ is punk’s ultimate zen statement and a two-minute summation of the band’s musical philosophy.
+Topping our list of the 10 Best Husker Du Songs, “It’s Not Funny Anymore” stands as one of punk’s ultimate zen statements.
+With its canny blending of hardcore speed and power-pop hooks, this Grant Hart song also works as a two-minute summation of Husker Du’s musical philosophy.